rjam13/COP3530-Assignment-2-Template/README.md

     * The formula can potentially have any number of layers of parentheses.
     * You may assume that if an integer is given in the formula it will be in a valid location and its value will be between 2 and 99, inclusive.
     * You may assume that the given formula is valid, including only atoms shown above and proper layering of parentheses.
-    * Your class should also have a main method that tests your formula computation method.
-See the Testing section for the format for the input and output for testing.

 ## Testing

-- Testing can be done through Maven with the command, <br> `mvn test` <br>
+* Testing can be done through Maven with the command, <br> `mvn test` <br>
-- To run more specific tests, run the command <br> `mvn -Dtest=FormulaCalcTest#TESTCASEHERE test` <br>
+* To run more specific tests, run the command <br> `mvn -Dtest=FormulaCalcTest#TESTCASEHERE test` <br>
 where `TESTCASEHERE` is the test case you want to run.
 These test cases can be found in **src/test/java/FormulaCalcTest** <br>
-  - For example,  `mvn -Dtest=FormulaCalcTest#test_with_H test` runs your algorithm against the input string "H" where the output expects an integer 1.
+  * For example,  `mvn -Dtest=FormulaCalcTest#test_with_H test` runs your algorithm against the input string "H" where it expects an integer 1 as the output.

 The results can be found in the command line or in **target/surefire-reports/FormulaCalcTest.txt** after execution.

-**Grading will be primary be based on these test cases.**
+**Part of grading will be these test cases.**

 Alternatively,